 UDP has several disadvantages, namely the lack of reliability.
-Yet, it has also some advantages, one being the possibility of sending to a broadcast or multicast address.
-Neither are available in connection oriented protocols like TCP.
-Broadcast addresses exist only in IPv4, on IPv6 multicast address are the only option.
+Yet, it has also some advantages, one being the possibility of sending to a broadcast or multicast addresses.
+None are available in connection-oriented protocols like TCP.
+Also, broadcast exists only in IPv4, with IPv6 multicast addresses are the only option.

 A broadcast address is a special case of multicast address that represents all nodes of an IPv4 network, the main use for broadcast/multicast is detecting nodes in a network.
 For instance, a UDP client may send the request to the broadcast address, thus, if there's a server on the network the client will have a reply, even without knowing the server's node address in the first place.
-In fact if there are several servers on the network the client gets several replies, and thus, it will know then all available servers' node addresses.
+In fact, if there are several servers on the network the client gets several replies, and thus, it will know then all available servers' node addresses.

-Each IPv4 network has its own specific broadcast address, however, that's not appropriate to be hard coded on an application.
-This is because it's only valid on a particular network, instead the generic broadcast address should be used: 255.255.255.255.
-By using this address applications can broadcast on the local network they are connected to, whatever it may be.
-When using broadcast, we mustn't forget it's limited to the broadcast domain (local network).
+Each IPv4 network has its own specific broadcast address, however, that's not appropriate to be hard coded into an application.
+This is because it's only valid on a certain network, instead the generic broadcast address should be used: 255.255.255.255.
+By using this address, applications can broadcast on the local network they are connected to, whatever it may be.
+When using broadcast, we can't forget it's limited to the broadcast domain (LAN).
 When broadcasting in the local network, nodes in remote networks won't be reached.